 3. Choose Your Rocks and Lay Down the First Layer

 The next step is to select the rocks you want to use, you can choose rocks based on what you have available at your local gardening or landscaping store or you can choose to purchase some from stone suppliers.
-Most of the small stones and rocks should be available from the gardening or landscaping stores.
-However, for the larger boulders or rocks, you will have to contact stone suppliers and their quarries.
+Most of the small stones and rocks should be available from the gardening or landscaping stores, maybe near the mulch.
+However, for the large boulders or rocks, you will have to contact stone suppliers and their quarries.

 If you already have your stones and rocks or at least some basic ones to start with you can lay down the first layer of stones and soil.
 This is to create that elevated bed for your rock garden.
 If, however, you are going for a larger more sprawling look you should place your heavy boulders first and use them as guidelines to make your design.
 You can again look up some designs or tips for rock gardens to help you out.